Research Scholars Certificate

 Students should RSVP online.

 NOTE: The Orientation session and the forums explained below are held on USU’s main campus.
 At least one of the three sessions must be attended either at the venue or through a facilitated broadcast provided by RIC.
-The other two sessions, at the choice of the participant, may be completed by viewing a digital recording of the session and completing a competency quiz on the information presented.
+As indicated above, the other two sessions, at the choice of the participant, may be completed by viewing a digital recording of the session and completing a competency quiz on the information presented.
 However, participants are strongly encouraged to attend live sessions to contribute to dialogue and provide broader perspectives in the discussions.

 2) Research Scholars Forums